Iamdeyo/backend-api-nodejs-express-/README.md

-## Environment Setup

-Install Node,js and set up a basic project structure.

-1. Set up Git
-2. Set up Code Style and Linting Rules
-3. Create a README file containing your task.
+## Setting a HTTP Server

+Create a simple HTTP server that responds with "Welcome to KodeCamp 30-Day Code Challenge!”